-When KCC engaged my team, the company was poised to reveal a new, end-to-end software built specifically for Chapter 7 trustees, a group they had not yet served directly.
-Touting an unprecedented, zero-fee model, their offering was poised to make waves.
+When KCC engaged my team, the company was poised to reveal an end-to-end software built specifically for Chapter 7 trustees, a group they had not yet served directly.
+Touting an unprecedented, zero-fee model, this platform was poised to make waves.
 What's more, there was a moment to seize: The National Association of Bankruptcy Trustee's (NABT) annual conference.

 Over a breakneck two weeks, I played an essential role in directing, developing, and deploying conference collateral that would set KCC apart from its peers.
 With a clear message and a distinct visual language, we caught the attention of trustees all over the world and set a new course for the industry.

 Fueled by a series of stakeholder interviews, the team laid out a strategic plan forward.
-At the core of this strategy was a promise KCC had to stand by: no fees.
-Ever.
+At the core of this strategy was a promise KCC had to stand by: No fees, like, ever.
 In an industry where administrative fees from vendors like KCC are expected, this was a promise to put money right back in the user's pocket.

 As the sole content resource on this project, I made all the calls when it came to brand voice, tone, and content strategy.
 To do my job effectively, I worked on a first-name basis with the client as we honed in our strategic approach and came to an agreement on the pieces of collateral they would need to make a splash at the NABT conference.

 Over an expedited, two-week cycle, I produced all the copy for KCC’s conference materials and worked in synergy with the design team to realize them as tangible, out-of-home conference collateral.
 You had all the usual suspects: Tri-fold brochures, floor booths, foam standees, business cards, even a phone charging station.